 ALSO READNearly 1,000 flights to be hit by airspace closure for R Day Chinese jets carry out multiple drills around Taiwan Indian Air Force permits Hindon air base for regional connectivity: Secretary, Civil Aviation Capping airfares will lead to general spike in air travel HAL gets RFP for combat choppers from IAF, Army

+IGI witnesses 67 air traffic movements (both take offs and landings) per hour between 8 am to 11 pm everyday.
 With airspace shut for 100 minutes for seven days, an estimated 780 flights will either be cancelled or rescheduled now.
 This means on an average 100 flights per day would be impacted.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)